-DIY or Pro?
 Bowls are lightweight and easy to set up.
 A paver kit is a satisfying project for DIYers with a strong back.
 But building a fire pit with stone or brick and mortar is best left to a mason.

-Are they kid-safe?
 It’s common sense that you should supervise little ones around open flames.
 Keep fires small, and know that even after the flames go out, fire pits remain burning hot.

-Upkeep?
 Clean metal with soap and water, dry well, and store out of the elements to keep rust at bay.
 Scrub masonry with a paver cleaner, and use a masonry sealer to prevent staining.
 Treat gas burners like a grill: Keep the burner clean and check it each season for even flames.
 Use a cover to keep water or snow from collecting.

-Your choice of fire pit depends on price range, the look you like, and where you want to put it
+Your choice of fire pit depends on price range, the look you like, and where you want to put it.

-PROS Metal bowls are strong, lightweight, often portable, and budget-friendly.
+PROS: Metal bowls are strong, lightweight, often portable, and budget-friendly.
 Propane burners are often taller, with a square base to hide the tank.
 Less common are fire-resistant, metal-lined composites meant to mimic masonry (from $200) or fiber-reinforced cast concrete (from $700).
 Expect to find wood-, gas-, and gel-burning options.

-CONS If the finish on steel is scratched, the bowl will rust.
+CONS: If the finish on steel is scratched, the bowl will rust.
 Ashes should be removed after each burn.
 Fiber-reinforced concrete is expensive—and heavy.

-PROS It’s masonry made easy: Tumbled cast-concrete blocks in earthy colors come together without cutting and can match an existing paver patio.
+PROS: It’s masonry made easy: Tumbled cast-concrete blocks in earthy colors come together without cutting and can match an existing paver patio.
 Low-maintenance concrete won’t scratch, is easy to clean, and may be treated to resist UV fading.

-CONS A small kit can include about 70 pieces of stone, making installation time longer than with a metal bowl.
+CONS: A small kit can include about 70 pieces of stone, making installation time longer than with a metal bowl.
 Most are designed to burn wood, so you’ll need a separate burner for propane (or gas), fire rock to hide it, and a spot to stash the tank (or the expense of running a gas line).

 Note: This specific product is no longer available at Home Depot.

-PROS Offers the chance for a one-of-a-kind design tailored to your space.
+PROS: Offers the chance for a one-of-a-kind design tailored to your space.
 Can incorporate more textures and colors than concrete or metal.
 Can be built on an existing patio and echo stone used on the house.
 Should last as long as the house—assuming that it drains well.
 Can be designed to burn wood or propane, or gas with the addition of an underground pipe.

-CONS These heavy, semipermanent structures generally aren’t suitable for decks.
+CONS: These heavy, semipermanent structures generally aren’t suitable for decks.
 Expensive—these start at around $2,000, and go up from there.

 Readily available and easy to burn when properly seasoned, wood produces bright orange-yellow flames as it crackles and pops.
-Dense woods like hickory and oak generate the most Btus.
+Dense woods like hickory and oak generate the most BTUs.
 Because they can produce a fire larger than a gas burner, wood pits are usually the best choice for the most heat.

-To some, wood fires smell as good as they look, but to others, the smoke and particulates they emit go beyond nuisance to health hazard.
+To some, wood fires smell as good as they look, but to others, the smoke and particulates they emit go beyond a nuisance to a health hazard.
 Wood smoke can trigger asthma attacks and bronchitis, and is especially dangerous for those with lung disease.
 So be a good neighbor: Don’t position a pit where it will send smoke close to nearby homes, and consult your local building and fire departments for safety codes on wood fires.

 Easy to use with virtually no maintenance, propane- or natural-gas-burning fire pits generally yield 40,000 to 60,000 Btus.
 Like a gas grill, the flames can flicker blue if pipes become clogged, and the flames never roar as large as a wood fire.
 Natural gas requires a pro to run a buried supply line.